Skip to main content

 Regarding other aspects of diversity, the major audit firms are at the forefront in implementing DE&I policies and the message is sinking in.
 The tone at the top is clear, but there are still challenges with accepting that every individual has the right to be who they are and respected.

-Elena: Based on your experience, could please share your thoughts on the opportunities that the profession represents for the younger generation, including for LGBTQIA+ individuals?
+Elena: Based on your experience, could you please share your thoughts on the opportunities that the profession represents for the younger generation, including for LGBTQIA+ individuals?

 Margrét: The accountancy profession offers a wealth of opportunities for young individuals.
 Big firms operate in most countries, offering global career choices and transfers.
 Additionally, there are different career paths one can take within the firms, allowing you to explore and discover your passion and transition between the roles based on your interests.
 To me, it is hard to think of a profession that offers as much diversity in a carrier paths!